emqx/blog/en/202302/mqttx-v-1-9-1-release-notes.md

 In version 1.9.1, during the receipt of a large number of messages, the average CPU usage was around 50%.
 The memory usage reached a peak of close to 200MB but was subsequently maintained at approximately 150MB.
 Additionally, the page refresh was observed to be smooth and without any lag.

-A comparison of the memory and CPU usage reveals that the latest version of the MQTT X desktop client exhibits an optimization of approximately 80% in terms of performance.
+A comparison of the memory and CPU usage reveals that the latest version of the MQTTX desktop client exhibits an optimization of approximately 80% in terms of performance.
 From a user's perspective, the issues of page stuttering or crashes have also been significantly mitigated.

 Aside from performance optimizations in message reception, other optimizations have been made including improved performance in topic filtering and message searching, support for bulk storage of messages, and resolution of previous database crash issues.

 ### Interaction Enhancement

-In previous versions of MQTT X, the default setting of automatically scrolling to the latest message when receiving a new one caused inconvenience for users who wanted to view historical messages.
+In previous versions of MQTTX, the default setting of automatically scrolling to the latest message when receiving a new one caused inconvenience for users who wanted to view historical messages.
 Deactivating this setting would also mean that users would miss out on the latest news in real-time.

 The latest version, 1.9.1, enhances the user experience by introducing a new message alert displayed at the bottom of the message list.
 Upon receiving a new message, users can opt to remain on the current page and continue to view the historical messages or they can click on the alert to access the latest message, making their experience more seamless.